 19 Oct – Dinner with T. Phinney, G. Unger, and More

 Party of nineteen hungry type geeks at a Nepalese restaurant with painfully slow service.
-Thanks to Tom Phinney and Adobe for generously picking up the bill.
+Thanks to Tom Phinney and Adobe for generously inviting us all!

 (From L to R) Gerard Unger critiquing some of our first sketches.
 A slide from James Mosley’s interesting lectures.
 Gerry mapping out what our year will look like.